All it takes is an accurate 1/4" seam...right???

 What follows is construction of the four identical units as per the instruction sheet that comes with your Wing Clipper ruler.

 After working with this ruler for awhile, I've made a couple of modifications to the process to suit the way I prefer to work.
-I share those tips here.
+I share those tips lower down on this page here.

 With RST layer the larger Goose square with two smaller 'Sky' squares in opposite diagonal corners on top.
 The smaller squares are placed a scant 1/16" (a smidgen) in from each pair of adjacent outside edges.